MSaifAsif/sample-skeleton-projects/README.md

 **Note:** Projects not listed in the index table below are either in development phase or in debug mode and are not be relied on yet.

-In order to use a submodule as an isolated project, use the script `detach.py` to detach it from the parent project.
+**To detach module:** In order to use a submodule as an isolated project, use the script `detach.py` to detach it from the parent project.
 The script will place the project at the home directory of the current user and this project can then be built as a standalone maven project.
 Additional configurations may need to be added to build the detached submodule.
 Script can be used as `python detach.py <sub_module_name>`

 ## <a name="list-index">List of implementation</a>
 * [Struts(2.x) skeleton](#struts2skeleton)